Have you ever wondered how merciful our Creator is?

 Admitting our shortcomings to Allah, showing remorse over them, and imploring His forgiveness is a form of worship, and most desirable in His sight.
 He forgives us willingly and repeatedly.

-The Prophet ﷺ said, “Allah, the Exalted, stretches His Hand during the night so that those who commit sins by day may repent, and He stretches His Hand in the day so that those who commit sins by night may repent.
-He keeps doing so until the sun rises from the West.”
-(Muslim)
+The Prophet ﷺ said, “Allah, the Exalted and Glorious, stretches out His Hand during the night so that the people may repent for the fault committed from dawn till dusk and He stretches out His Hand during the day so that the people may repent for the fault committed from dusk to dawn.
+(He keeps accepting repentance) before the sun rises in the west (i.e. the Day of Resurrection).”
+(Muslim 2,759a)

 Our wrongs do not affect Allah in any way; by disobeying our Creator, we go against our own innate nature (fitrah) and thus hurt our own souls.
 However, by repenting to Allah and being remorseful for our wrongs, we repair the damage caused to ourselves and win Allah’s pleasure.

 “And whoever does evil or acts unjustly to his soul; then asks forgiveness of Allah, he shall find Allah Forgiving, Merciful.”
-(Qur’an 4:110)
+(Al-Nisa 4:110)

 We are all sinful, to varying extents, and our good deeds alone will never be sufficient to make us enter Paradise in the hereafter.
 It is, in fact, Allah’s mercy that would augment our worthy deeds on the Last Day, and make us attain His good pleasure and the gift of Paradise.

 The Prophet ﷺ said, “The good deeds of any person will not make him enter Paradise.”
-They [the companions] said, ‘Not even you, O Allah’s Apostle?’
-He said, “Not even myself, unless Allah bestows His favor and mercy on me.”
-(Bukhari)
+The companions asked, ‘Not even you, O Allah’s Messenger?’
+He said, “Not even me, unless Allah bestows His favor and mercy on me.”
+(Bukhari, 5673)

 In fact, Allah is the source of all mercy that exists.
 When we act mercifully towards one another, we exhibit a characteristic of Allah that He has bestowed upon His creations.
 Our feelings of affection and intimacy all stem from His great attributes of being the Loving (Al-Wadud) and the Merciful (Al-Raheem).

-The Prophet ﷺ said, “Allah has divided mercy into one hundred parts, and He kept ninety-nine parts with Him and sent down one part on the earth.
-And because of that one single part, His creatures are merciful to each other, so that even the mare lifts up its hoof away from its baby animal, lest it should trample on it.”
-(Bukhari)
+The Prophet ﷺ said, “Allah divided mercy into one hundred parts.
+He kept ninety-nine parts with Him and sent down one part to the earth, and because of that, its one single part, His creatures are merciful to each other, so that even the mare lifts up its hoofs away from its baby animal, lest it should trample on it.”
+(Bukhari 6,000)

 Also read: Six Rewards for those who Seek Allah’s Forgiveness